schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Tourney

-A postal service mail processing machine operator marrys at a elaborated bedroom.
+A postal service mail processing machine operator marrys at an elaborated bedroom.

 ## Hammock